drfreder/pandemic-pub-bias/README.md

 through early 2020, while numbers of female authors of bioRxiv preprints have increased only slightly.

-I put it all together in a single figure.
+Finally, I put it all together in a single figure.

 ``` r
 p8 <- plot_grid(p5, p7, nrow=2)